vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 If encrypted virtual machines are not running, they will become locked, and alarms will be displayed.
 Once the correct key provider is imported a vSphere administrator can re-enable encryption mode on the host.
 This will unlock all encrypted virtual machines and allow them to be powered on.

-After this move, we suggest re-encrypting/re-keying virtual machines to your preferred key provider to ensure consistency.
+After this move, we suggest re-encrypting/re-keying virtual machines so they all use your preferred key provider.

 ### I use VCF Protection and Recovery.
-What considerations are there to ensure encrypted virtual machines can run on the DR site?
+What do I need so encrypted virtual machines can run on the DR site?

 When using VCF Protection and Recovery (formerly VMware Live Site Recovery and Site Recovery Manager), you must configure both vCenter instances with the same vSphere Native Key Provider.
 This requires you to export the vSphere Native Key Provider from one vCenter instance and import it into the DR vCenter instance.
 For more information see [VMware Live Site Recovery and Virtual Machine Encryption](https://techdocs.broadcom.com/us/en/vmware-cis/live-recovery/live-site-recovery/9-0/how-do-i-protect-my-environment/interoperability-of-srm-with-other-software/site-recovery-manager-and-virtual-machine-encryption.html).